top of page

 As you approach the town of Kelso, you will see one of your first signs of humanity.
 You will have been traveling along a railroad track on your journey.
 This is where the workers lived while constructing the railroad.
 Their small houses are still inhabited, and you can see them in the distance.

-Keep your eyes open for the Visitors Center located on a bend, for it has a small sign.
+Keep your eyes open for the Kelso Visitors Center, for the sign is really small.
 It is easy to miss.
-Once you park your car, you will be happy to see a structure that houses, clean restrooms.
+Once you park your car, you will be happy to see a structure that houses clean restrooms.
+Don't miss the jail--used for unruly people; i.e., it is so small and fragile one can only assume it was only used for people celebrating a little too much at the end of the day.

 Plan to spend some time in the original depot.
-The first person that welcomes you as you walk in the door is a US Forest Ranger.
+A US Forest Ranger is the first person that welcomes you as you walk in the door.
 He or she has a wealth of information about the area, including brochures detailing the many sites one can explore--everything from the Kelso Dunes to Mitchell Caverns National Reserve.

 Now back in your car, the journey continues with an occasional stop to take photographs of the ever-changing landscape.
 Be sure to stop at Amboy.
 The owners have done a terrific job bringing this stop on the original Route 66 back to its glory.

 A delightful stop is in Twenty-Nine Palms.
 The home of the largest Marine Military Training Base in the United States.
-If you are hungry, you might want to stop at the 29 Palm Inn.
-Their food is organic, drinks terrific, and you will find the grounds delightful to explore.
+You might want to stop at the 29 Palm Inn if you are hungry.
+Their food is organic, the drinks terrific, and you will find the grounds delightful to explore.

-An interesting factoid, the backway to and from Las Vegas is about equal distance.
-Thus, if you go up Hwy 15 and come back as outlined in this blog, you will have made an entire circle and will have seen over 550 miles of this beautiful state.
+An interesting factoid, the way to and from Las Vegas to Palm Springs is about equal driving distance, whether you travel US Highway 15 or come back as outlined in this blog.
+If you choose to take the back road for one of your trips, you will have made an entire circle and seen over 550 miles of this beautiful state.

 Recent Posts